fiqrim-dug/slurm-upgrade/README.md

     ansible-playbook -i inventory/hosts.yaml playbooks/slurm_rollout.yaml -vv
    ```

-## Notes
+## 📜 Notes

 - This is being done in the tested environment.
-Please change the FastX3 services to the relevant services, and ensure the paths are correct as per the configuration.
+Please change the `FastX3` services to the relevant services, and ensure the paths are correct as per the configuration.
-- Ensure that the `fastx3` service name is correct for your environment.
-Adjust it if necessary.
 - The playbook assumes that the GitHub token and SQL key files are stored in the `~/.ssh` directory.
 - Adjust file paths and variables according to your specific setup.

-## Pending
+## 👉 Pending
 - [ ] to move into /d/sw/slurm from its localData
+- [ ] update services to  relevant services
+- [ ] update `host.yaml` to  relevant host
-- [ ] dumping sql database into backup dir
+- [ ] test the key for dumping sql database into backup dir